shravan-padakanti/scala-3/Parallel-Two-phase-Construction.md

 2. An efficient concatenation or union operation: a preferred way when the resulting data structure allows this.
 3. Concurrent data structure – different combiners share the same underlying data structure, and rely on _synchronization_ to correctly update the data structure when `+=` is called.

+In the next lecture we focus on (2) i.e. an efficient concatenation or union operation.